 Child custody decisions are often the most important and difficult part of a divorce.
 Because our divorce lawyers appreciate the value of family, we do our best to carefully guide clients through the process and help them maintain stability and continuity for their children each step of the way.
+The child custody lawyers at Smith Debnam have been serving Raleigh families with compassion for years.
+This family law firm views our role as an advocate for our clients in making those decisions to help them protect and further their children’s best interests.
 We view our role as an advocate for our clients in making those decisions to help them protect and further their children’s best interests.
 We are focused on gaining a complete understanding of a client’s unique situation and developing a reasonable plan to assist in the transition to a healthy, single-family home.
 Success in our attorneys’ eyes includes seeing our clients and their children move forward as a family after a divorce.

 How can I make sure my child’s emotional needs are being met through this process?